Erickramirez/CarND-Vehicle-Detection/README.md

 * Apply classifier Linear SVM classifier with training and testing sets.
 * Implement a sliding-window technique and use the trained classifier to search for vehicles in images.
 * Create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles
-* Create vehicule detection based on the heat map.
+* Create vehicle detection based on the heat map.

 [//]: # (Image References)
 [image1]: ./examples/data_colection.png